adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/3-failover-app.md

   active: false
  ```

-In order to invoke from command-line, you will need to run the following
+In order to invoke from command-line, run the following:

 ```
 # kubectl create -f clusterdomainupdate.yaml